michalsr/gpv/README.md

 The paths in exp/ours/file_paths.py need to be modified to point to the correct locations, it should not need to be changed if you used the default paths in setput_data.sh.

+# Precomputing features for new images
+If you want to run the model on a new dataset, you will need to pre-computed the image features for that dataset.
+There are three steps to doing this:

+1. Gather your images into one directory, it may include subdirectories, but it should not contain any files other than images.
+2. Run:

+    ```
+    python exp/ours/image_featurizer/precompute_image_features.py /path/to/image_directory your_dataset_name vinvl.hdf5
+    ```
+    where `/path/to/image_directory` should point to your image directory and `your_dataset_name` should be a name for the set of images you are adding.
+The script has parameters to control the batch size and run across multiple devices which can be used to tune the process.
+This will produce the hdf5 file vinvl.hdf5.

+3. Move the hdf5 file to `file_paths.PRECOMPUTED_FEATURES_DIR` under a directory with the name our your dataset.
+For example:

+    ```
+    mkdir data-cache/precomputed-features/your_dataset_name
+    mv vinvl.hdf5 data-cache/precomputed-features/your_dataset_name/
+    ```

+Now the model will support image_ids with the format of `your_dataset_name/path/to/image_file/in/your/directory`.
+For example, if your directory contained the image val/dog/001.jpg and your dataset_name was "pets", the image_id "pets/val/001.jpg" will now be recognized by the model and load the pre-computed features for that image.
+Image ids of that format can now be passed to`run_on_image_id.py` or used in `GPVExample` objects with VinVL models.

 # Training
 The repo is currently setup to train the basic model on COCO data, optionally with the addition of web data.